eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/status_panel.rst

 Status Sub-Panel
 ================

-Displays a brief summary of the current state of *Fast DDS Monitor Pro*:
+Displays a brief summary of the current state of *DDS Monitor Pro*:

 - **Entities**: the total number of entities currently being tracked.
 - **Domains**: the list of domains initialized in the monitor so far.